James Reeb: National Public Radio investigation

-NPR investigative journalists Andrew Beck Grace and Chip Brantley presented the findings of a multi-year investigation in a podcast, White Lies, which aired in May and June 2019.
-During their investigation Grace and Brantley found an eyewitness, Frances Bowden, and a fourth man, William Portwood, who was involved in the crime.
+NPR Investigative journalists Andrew Beck Grace and Chip Brantley presented the findings of a multi-year investigation in a podcast, White Lies, which aired in May and June 2019.
+During their investigation Grace and Brantley found an eyewitness, Frances Bowden, and a fifth man, William Portwood, who was involved in the crime.
 Portwood had not previously been identified.

 Grace and Brantley interviewed William Portwood in 2017.
 At that time, Portwood had suffered from strokes and was experiencing memory lapses.
 However, he was able to remember having been there.
-"All I did was kick one of them" Portwood said.
+"All I did was kick one of them," Portwood said.

 Frances Bowden is the proprietor of Selma Bail Bonds, which was located adjacent to the crime scene.
 After the death of Namon (Duck) Hoggle, and learning that William Portwood had admitted to being involved, Bowden gave an account of what she saw that night from the window of her business.
 In summary, she stated that Elmer Cook, William Stanley Hoggle, Duck Hoggle, and William Portwood assaulted Reverends Reeb, Olsen, and Miller.
 It was Elmer Cook who swung the club and struck Reverend Reeb.

 William Portwood died shortly after his last interview with NPR on September 30, 2017.

-Media portrayals
+Media portrayals and legacy

 Reeb is portrayed by Jeremy Strong in the film Selma (2014).

+A Unitarian Universalist congregation in Madison, Wisconsin bears his name.